fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

  In all cases she should be getting just the information she wants and needs in order to engage effectively.

 ## Setting up the scaffolding: collaborate, borrow, and build <a name = "proposal" />
-We propose a collaboration of IT activists to identify and build out the capabilities needed to support a vibrant grassroots ecosystem.
-Some of these capabilities exist in other contexts.
-Often it will be a matter of re-purposing them rather than building them from scratch.
+We propose a collaboration of IT activists to identify and help provide the capabilities needed to support a vibrant grassroots ecosystem.
+Supporting all this may sound challenging, but what we are talking about here is not that different from what has already been achieved in collaborative efforts in many other areas such as research, open software development, and open learning systems.

 #### Support for the home group <a name = "org_support" />
 The home group needs to perform at least the following tasks: